Boosting Posts on Facebook: All Your Burning Questions Answered

 Without any further ado, let’s start getting to all those common questions about Facebook boosted posts!

-1. What are boosted posts?
+1. What are Facebook boosted posts?

 To explain boosted posts, we need to first talk about how reach works on Facebook.

-In 2009, Facebook realized that the chronological news feed was unsustainable – there was simply too much content there for any user to reasonably be able to sift through each time they visited Facebook.
+Way back in 2009, Facebook realized that the chronological news feed was unsustainable – there was simply too much content there for any user to reasonably be able to sift through each time they visited Facebook.

 Also, some news, such as a friend’s announcement that she is pregnant, are just more important than the deli down the street’s weekly specials.